hybridgroup/cylon-api-mqtt/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things using Node.js

-This repository contains the Cylon API plugin for Socket.io
+This repository contains the Cylon API plugin for MQTT.

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon